gaoliangs/MLRE/README.md

 ### Dependencies
 - **Python**: Required for running the core scripts and integrating with Matlab.
 - **Matlab**: Matlab is used via the **Matlab engine** for Python.
 Please refer to the official [Matlab documentation](https://www.mathworks.com/help/matlab/matlab-engine-for-python.html) for installation instructions.
+- The project also utilizes Matlab MEX files for computational efficiency.
+Please ensure a compatible C++ compiler is installed

 ### Algorithm Workflow